snarfed/granary/docs/index.rst

 Future work
 -----------

-We'd love to add more sites!
+We’d love to add more sites!
 Off the top of my head, `YouTube <http://youtu.be/>`__, `Tumblr <http://tumblr.com/>`__, `WordPress.com <http://wordpress.com/>`__, `Sina
 Weibo <http://en.wikipedia.org/wiki/Sina_Weibo>`__,
 `Qzone <http://en.wikipedia.org/wiki/Qzone>`__, and
 `RenRen <http://en.wikipedia.org/wiki/Renren>`__ would be good candidates.
-If you're looking to get started, implementing a new site is a good place to start.
-It's pretty self contained and the existing sites are good examples to follow, but it's a decent amount of work, so you'll be familiar with the whole project by the end.
+If you’re looking to get started, implementing a new site is a good place to start.
+It’s pretty self contained and the existing sites are good examples to follow, but it’s a decent amount of work, so you’ll be familiar with the whole project by the end.

 Development